Master Terms of Service

 2.4.5.

 Corti Compliance with laws.
-Corti will provide the Corti Services in accordance with (a) applicable laws in the jurisdiction of the Corti contracting entity identified in the Background section of these Terms; and (b) data protection and privacy laws applicable to Corti as a data processor (or sub-processor as applicable), as set for in the DPA or BAA.
+Corti will provide the Corti Services in accordance with (a) applicable laws in the jurisdiction of the Corti contracting entity identified in the Background section of these Terms; (b) for Corti Products classified as medical devices, applicable medical device regulations in each jurisdiction where such Corti Product is made available by Corti; and (bc) data protection and data privacy laws applicable to Corti as a data processor, sub-processor, Business Associate, or Subcontractor Business Associate, as applicable), as set forth in the DPA or BAA.
 When the Corti Services involve processing of data across multiple jurisdictions (such as when Customer is located in one jurisdiction and Corti processes data using infrastructure or subprocessors in other jurisdictions), Corti will implement appropriate safeguards in accordance with the DPA and applicable law, which may include Standard Contractual Clauses, adequacy decisions, or other lawful transfer mechanisms.
+For Platform Infrastructure, Corti’s compliance obligations are limited to subsections (a) and (c); regulatory compliance obligations for products built by Customer using Platform Infrastructure rest with Customer as set forth in Section 6.7.2.

 2.5.